 Drying time

 If the dryer has a sensor (determines when the clothes are dry and automatically turns the dryer off), we use it.
-Otherwise we test using the timer.
+For simple timer-dryers without a sensor, we set it to the maximum drying time possible because this is what most people do at home.

 Noise measurement